-Build Change has been working in Haiti since the earthquake in 2010 and has since become the leading implementer of homeowner-driven retrofitting and reconstruction, having built and retrofitted more homeowner-driven houses than any other agency.
-Our REZO program is now solidifying Build Change’s position as a pioneer in the creation of permanent change in construction through competitive business practice.
+Build Change has been working in Haiti since the earthquake in 2010, and has become the leading implementer of homeowner-driven retrofitting and reconstruction in the country, having built and retrofitted more homeowner-driven houses than any other agency.

 Better Building Materials

 One of the reasons why so many houses collapsed in Haiti was the poor quality of construction materials.
 To overcome this problem, Build Change has begun working with small and medium-sized block makers to teach them how to produce higher-quality blocks, and help create demand for those blocks.
 This process not only supports local businesses and strengthens the supply chain, it also affects long-term change in construction practice.

 Build Change believes that using local materials and creating local jobs is essential to sustainable, long-term recovery after a disaster.

 Build Change, in partnership with Save the Children, the Hilti Foundation, the Medicor Foundation and USAID, has been working with 250 building material suppliers to improve the quality of concrete blocks produced by small and medium-sized block manufacturers to meet minimum standards for construction in seismic zones.

 In 2016, we published a study on the block manufacturing sector in Haiti.

 REZO’s purpose is to help develop Haiti’s informal construction sector, enabling it to provide safer, better-quality homes for Haitian families.

 REZO provides small-scale Haitian builders and block-making business owners with the technical and administrative support they need to help change the construction industry.
 Through incentives – from our partnerships with the Haitian private sector and access to training – REZO is becoming a robust model of how public-private partnerships can make sustainable strides toward a safer future.